ELSA –Emotional Literacy Support Assistant

-ELSAs are Emotional Literacy Support Assistant.
+ELSAs are Emotional Literacy Support Assistants.
 They help children and young people to understand their emotions and feelings and to respect the feelings of those around them.
 Children learn lots of new skills at school, not just academic, but social and emotional skills.
 Whilst some children require extra support with their English and Maths, others may benefit from emotional support.

-Mrs. Sampler has been trained through educational psychologists in order to provide support for individuals and groups: -
+Our ELSA has been trained through educational psychologists in order to provide support for individuals and groups: -

 - Recognising emotions